 Slutzker Center for International Services (SCIS)

-Please read through the information found online at international.syr.edu/new-students/index.
-As soon as you arrive on campus, you should go to the Slutzker Center for International Services (SCIS), located at 310 Walnut Place, and bring your passport, I-20 or form DS-2019, and I-94.
+Please read through the information found on the Slutzker Center’s Graduate Pre-Arrival page.
+As soon as you arrive on campus, you should go to the Slutzker Center, located at 310 Walnut Place, with your passport, visa, I-20 or DS-2019, and I-94.

 If you need further information, contact: